rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics.md

   The error or warning portion should *not* suggest how to fix the problem, only the "help" sub-diagnostic should.

-- `note`: emitted to identify additional circumstances and parts of the code that caused the warning or error.
+- `note`: emitted to given more context and identify additional circumstances and parts of the code that caused the warning or error.
 For example, the borrow checker will note any previous conflicting borrows.

+  `help` vs `note`: `help` should be used to show changes the user can possibly make to fix the problem. `note` should be used for everything else, such as other context, information and facts, online resources to read, etc.

 Not to be confused with *lint levels*, whose guidelines are: